andyatkinson/blog/_posts/2014-04-30-automated-daily-backup-solution-for-postgres.markdown

 categories: [Productivity, Postgresql, Databases]
 ---

-This tip describes one method to automate a daily backup of a PostgreSQL database.
-I have set this up on our work project and wanted to share our configuration.
+This tip describes a method to automate daily backups of a PostgreSQL database.
+I set this up on our work project and wanted to share our configuration.

-Primarily we use `pg_dump` to make a backup file, encrypt it, and push it to Amazon S3.
-We want to automate the process so it runs daily.
+Primarily the steps are to use `pg_dump` to create a backup file, encrypt it, them push it to Amazon S3.
+We automated the process and configured it to run daily.

 A Ruby gem called [safe](https://github.com/astrails/safe) provides a DSL for generating the commands to perform the backup.
 We used [this fork](https://github.com/mattberther/safe') which fixed some AWS issues.